wistia/wistia-open-docs/_posts/data-api.md

 #### The Request

-<pre><code class="language-markup">POST https://api.wistia.com/v1/projects/&lt;project-id&gt;/copy.json</code></pre>
+<code class="full_width">POST https://api.wistia.com/v1/projects/<project-id>/copy.json</code>

-Make sure you replace *&lt;project-id&gt;* with the hashed ID of the project that you want to copy.
+Make sure you replace `<project-id>` with the hashed ID of the project that you want to copy.

 #### Parameters

 You can specify the owner of the new project by passing an optional parameter.
 The person you specify must be a manager in the account.
-If you omit this parameter, or if you specify an email address for someone that&#039;s not a manager, the project owner defaults to the account owner.
+If you omit this parameter, or if you specify an email address for someone that's not a manager, the project owner defaults to the account owner.

 Parameter Name   | Description
 -----------------|----------------